Llisha-Bleu/Election-Analysis/README.md

 >        vote_percentage = float(votes) / float(total_votes) * 100
 >        candidate_results = (
 >            f"{candidate_name}: {vote_percentage:.1f}% ({votes:,})\n")`
 >
+> To determine the winning candidate by the number and percentages of votes, the same `for loop` that was used to iterate through the `candidate_options` list.
+An `if` satement was used to check if the first vote count for a candidate is greater than zer (0).
+If the statement was detremined to be true, then that vote count would be be equal to the "winning count."
+At the same time, the candidate percentage of vote equal to the winning percentage." is set.
+Finally, frfom the `candidate_options` list the "winning candidate" can be set.
+>
 >**The analysis of the election show that:**
 > - There were `"369, 711"` votes cast in the election.